-Few question the validity of this one size fits all approach though.
+The validity of this one size fits everyone approach though is questionable.
 True enough, we all have an expiration date and nobody knows when this will be.
 The idea that cholesterol that is higher than these numbers for everyone is suspect.
-It has sold many people on the idea that if they take a drug to lower their cholesterol, it will improve their chances for getting older gracefully; or will it?
-The drugs people are placed on like Lipitor have dangerous side effects which affect the liver, muscles and other organs and people who have been on their drugs long term have marked changes to their Liver because of the drugs.
+It has sold many people on the idea that if they take a drug to lower their cholesterol, it will improve their chances of getting older gracefully; or will it?
+The drugs people are placed on like Lipitor have dangerous side effects that affect the liver, muscles and other organs, and people who have been on their drugs long term have marked changes to their Liver because of the drugs.
 On the other hand, before we began to obsess about these drugs, people still lived into their 80’s and 90’s even if their cholesterol was high.
 Those who are on the drugs find muscular pain is amplified and in our chiropractic office, it is a common problem.
 They also experience memory loss.
 Now, the NY Times is telling us that these drugs are even more dangerous than previously thought, so how could that be good for our health?

 Read the article here.